maxamey/6.1-Photo2Album/README.md

   [] - set up data object
     [x] - set up sources
     [] - set up alts
-  [] - Clicking an Album (title) should load a different list of the photos
+  [x] - Clicking an Album (title) should load a different list of the photos
     [x] - Set up a list of photos to display
       [x] - make a ul in which to put the titles
       [x] - make a loop over the data to grab the image sources from the data